rails-girls-summer-of-code/summer-of-code/students/tools.md

 layout: page
 title: Rails Girls Summer of Code Tools
 class: page page-students-tools
+sidebar: content
 current-sub: tools
-permalink: tools/
+permalink: /students/tools/
 current: students
 ---

-{% include students_sidebar.html %}

 ## Tools

 In the process of organizing this year's Summer of Code, we also review the tools and services used last year to keep track of the team's activities, keep in touch with each other, support channels, etc. We will provide you with all the details well in advance.

 As a first step, you can already get aquainted with Github.

 <!-- For Rails Girls Summer of Code we are going to use the following tools.